-Before operation, perform the daily inspection, verify the skid shoes are set at the desired height, and set the power unit's weight transfer system to the maximum setting.
+Before operation, perform daily inspection, verify skid shoes are set at the desired height, and engage the power unit's weight transfer (if equipped) to the maximum setting.
+NOTE: operating with the weight transfer at the maximum setting will increase traction and reduce skid shoe wear.

-Move the machine into position, lower the snow blower to the ground, and place the primary SDLA lever into the float position.
-Rotate the discharge chute to the desired direction and adjust the discharge chute deflector to the desired angle.
+Move the machine into position and lower the snow blower to the ground.
+Place the power unit's hydraulic control lever in the float position by pushing it forward until the detent engages.
+Move the hydraulic control lever to the left or right to rotate the discharge chute to the desired direction and adjust the discharge chute deflector to the desired angle.
 Always direct the discharged snow into open areas.
 Whenever possible, blow snow with the wind direction.

-With the power unit's engine running between 2,000 and 2,500 RPM, engage the PTO switch.
-Adjust the throttle to the desired engine RPM.
+Adjust the throttle lever on the power unit to approximately 1/2 throttle and engage the PTO switch.
+Adjust the throttle to the desired position.